 Our Nominating and Corporate Governance Committee consisted of Drs.
-Brawley and Seely and Mr. Bishop for the year ended December 31, 2022.
+Brawley and Nabel and Mr. Bishop for the year ended December 31, 2023.
 The Chair of our Nominating and Corporate Governance Committee is Dr. Brawley.
-Upon the appointment of Dr. Seely as our President and Chief Executive Officer in December 2022, Dr. Seely resigned from our Nominating and Corporate Governance Committee.
 In January 2023, at the recommendation of the committee, the Board of Directors appointed Dr. Nabel to replace Dr. Seely as a member.
+Dr. Seely had resigned from our Nominating and Corporate Governance Committee immediately upon her appointment as our President and Chief Executive Officer in December 2022.

 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent under the Nasdaq Listing Rules, a non-employee director and free from any relationship that would interfere with the exercise of his or her independent judgment.
-The Nominating and Corporate Governance Committee met two times during the fiscal year ended December 31, 2022.
+The Nominating and Corporate Governance Committee met four times during the fiscal year ended December 31, 2023.
 The Board of Directors has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on our website at https://ir.lyell.com.